GLaDO8/nextjs-portfolio/README.md

 * Dark Mode Toggle

 As I am using a CMS, without setting up a mock cosmicJS account, you won't be able to deploy and run the code.
 I will create a mock cosmic account when I get time.

+## Future updates
+I will be releasing a major update to the portfolio in the coming weeks.
+This would bring the following changes,
+1. Move away from CMS in favor for Markdown
+2. Upgrade Next.js to v13
+3. Remove dark mode toggle for opiniated dark mode by default
+4. New layout for work and writings